cliviero/mongo-to-mongoose/README.md

 - If the collection is empty, a message is displayed, and no schema is generated.
 - If an unsupported data type is encountered, an error message is logged.

+## License

+This project is released under the BSD-3-Clause license.
+See the `LICENSE` file for details.

+## Attribution

+`custom-flat.js` contains code derived from the 'flat' library (Copyright (c) 2014, Hugh Kennedy).